JupiterOne-Archives/docs-old/faqs/faqs-account-billing.md

 subscription plan, the soft-limit is 2x, 5x or 10x of the total billable entities limit.

+> For example, if your purchased the Enterprise Premier plan with 50,000 billable
+> entities, you can have up to 500,000 non-billable entities.

 You can also Run the following query in your account to get a live count of your billable entities: